Culvert Installation: Things You Need to Know

 In most of the construction sites and rural homes, there are trenches of seasonal or permanent streams or rivers or where there are big utility lines.
-Linking opposite sides of the stream or trench require a construction of a culvert to allow for ease crossing over without interfering with the flow of water or utility lines.
+Linking opposite sides of the stream or trench require a culvert installation to allow for ease crossing over without interfering with the flow of water or utility lines.
 A culvert refers to an enclosed underground tunnel for conveying water or used as a runaway.
 The culvert is thus very important in constructing across rivers and streams.

-Types of culverts
+Types of Culverts

 Many different types of culverts can be used based on where one wants to construct and the budget for the construction.
 Based on the shape the most common culvert types are pipe, arch and box culvert.
 The pipe culvert is cylindrical in shape and is the mostly used in small roads and streams.
 Arch Culverts are used when the drainage is broad, and it is not supposed to interfere with.
 The box culvert, on the other hand, is massive in size and used in highways and other construction across big streams.